 The statute of limitations in Nebraska for car accident cases is different from the statute governing wrongful death claims.
 Injury victims in auto accident cases have 4 years to bring a claim (shorter time limits can apply when suing a governmental entity).
 However, the statute of limitations for wrongful death is only 2 years.

 So, if your loved one is killed in a vehicle accident, you have just 2 years to file suit.
 With this in mind, it is important to contact an attorney as soon as possible to start building your claim.

 Damages in wrongful death claims are often significant, and the other driver’s insurance company will try to pay you as little as possible.
 Starting on your claim early gives your lawyer time to prepare an effective case on your behalf, and it gives you and your loved ones the best chance of recovering fair compensation.

 Who Can File a Wrongful Death Claim After a Fatal Car Accident?

-According to Nebraska law, “Action for wrongful death requires that it be brought by the personal representative of the deceased.”
+According to Nebraska Revised Statute 30-810, a wrongful death action “shall be brought by and in the name of the person’s personal representative.”
 The personal representative is generally named in the decedent’s will.
 The personal representative may be a family member, or it could be someone unrelated to the deceased.

 Although the personal representative files the wrongful death claim, the action is brought “for the exclusive benefit of the widow or widower and next of kin.”
 Family members who may be awarded damages in a wrongful death claim include:

-The increase in fatal traffic accidents is a sobering statistic for drivers throughout Nebraska.
+Though the number of fatal traffic accidents may have decreased year over year, more than 200 deaths annually is a sobering statistic for drivers throughout Nebraska.
 It also illustrates the importance of knowing your rights if a loved one is killed in a crash.

-For a free case review, please call Hauptman, O’Brien, Wolf & Lathrop at (402) 241-5020 today.
-Our lawyers have offices in Omaha and Bellevue.
+For a FREE case review, please contact Hauptman, O’Brien, Wolf & Lathrop.
+Our lawyers have offices in Omaha and Sarpy County.